drmarmar/ibarramario94.github.io/about.md

 ## Background

 <p>Senior Computer Information Systems student with expected graduation in December 2017.
-I am currently pursuing a CCNA Cyber Ops certification, with a scholarship directly from Cisco.
-After that, I am planning to sign up for the Offensive Security Certified Professional course (OSCP) near September 2017.
+I recently received my Cisco Certified Network Associate Cyber Ops (CCNA Cyber Ops) on 10/02/17.
+Now I am planning to sign up for the Offensive Security Certified Professional course (OSCP) by the beginning of November 2017.
 In my spare time I practice penetration testing on vulnerable machines and I also experiment with homelabs.
 I am also a mechanical keyboard enthusiast.</p>

 <h2>Skills and Certifications</h2>